 There are a number of mandatory orientation programs in which you must attend before the academic year begins.
 All new students must attend the international orientation.
 In addition, freshman and all new undergraduate students intending to major within the College of Business & Public Administration must attend PREVIEW, ODU's academic orientation program.
 Undergraduate transfer students, while not required, are strongly encouraged to attend PREVIEW.
-Graduate students receiving an assistantship requiring classroom instruction must attend the Graduate Teaching Assistantship Institute (GTAI).
-Additionally, non-native English speakers must take the SPEAK test.
-Contact your graduate program director for program and test registration.
+Graduate students receiving an graduate assistantship (GA, TA or RA) requiring classroom instruction must attend the Graduate Teaching Assistantship Institute (GTAI).
+Additionally, non-native English speakers receiving teaching assistantships (TA) must take the SPEAK test.
+Verify attendance with your sponsoring graduate program.

 If you wish to change your current non-immigrant visa to a student visa within the United States, be sure to indicate this intention on the admission application and financial affidavit of support.
 After admission is secured, follow the change of visa status instructions.